 As part of the Tax Cuts and Jobs Act, the Alternative Minimum Tax (AMT) program was eliminated for taxable years beginning after December 31, 2017.
-The AMT credits as of this date are available to offset regular tax each year and the remaining balances are refunded according to a monetization schedule.
+The AMT credits as of this date were available to offset regular tax each year and the remaining balances are refunded according to a monetization schedule.
 This monetization schedule, which is outlined in IRC Section 53, states that AMT credits will first offset 100 percent of the current year tax liability and 50 percent of the remaining AMT credits will be refunded.
 This offset/refund schedule applies for tax years 2018 - 2021.
-At the end of said period all AMT credits will have offset current taxes payable or will have been refunded.
-In 2017, pursuant to the requirements of the Balanced Budget and Emergency Deficit Control Act of 1985, these remaining credits were subject to a sequestration reduction rate of 6.6 percent.
-In December 2018, the Office of Management and Budget issued a formal directive to the U.S. Department of Treasury announcing its decision to rescind the sequestration of AMT credits.
-In response to this new directive, the Company released the valuation allowance for sequestration.
-AMT credits expected to be refunded for the current year have been reclassified as a current receivable, while the remaining AMT Credits are classified as DTAs.
+The CARES Act accelerated this refund schedule, permitting corporations to claim the refund in full in either 2018 or 2019.
+Taxpayers wishing to accelerate an AMT credit refund 2018 were permitted to use the quick refund procedure to claim these credits.
+Medical Mutual utilized this process to accelerate \$124,234,000 of AMT credits.
+This refund was received in 2020.
+At the end of 2020, all AMT credits were fully utilized.